FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = How does the Simple Security Firewall compare with other WordPress Security Plugins? =

-Simple, we're just better! ;)
+Easy - we're just better! ;)

-We don't have a pay-wall - there is no premium version.
-You get everything that we develop on this plugin.
+We don't have a premium version and we offer full support - see our [Reviews for our users' opinions](https://wordpress.org/support/view/plugin-reviews/wp-simple-firewall)!

 Secondly, we don't modify a single core WordPress or web hosting file.
 This is important and explains why randomly you upgrade your security plugin and your site dies.